ongteckwu/hercules/README.md

 ## Backstory

+I built this tool out of annoyance.

 Someone submitted an assignment that looked too well-done for the amount of time given.

-My suspicion made me CSI into Github, and that led me to finding the repositories he cloned.
+My suspicion made me CSI into Github.

+Unfortunately for him, it led me to finding the repositories he cloned.

+I was annoyed that he cloned a repository for my technical assignment, and vowed to not let this happen to me again.

-Not wanting to have to do this manual work again, I decided to just build a tool to automate the process 🤓.
+I decided to build a tool to automate this process, for my own sake, and hopefully for other hiring managers out there.

 ## Sample Output
 ![download](https://github.com/ongteckwu/hercules/assets/3834724/b464b537-8c85-4f91-9b6c-ebfe3b020d37)